christopherdamo/ASP.NET-Core/aspnetcore/web-api/action-return-types/samples/README.md

 # ASP.NET Core web API samples

-The following table provides a description of the various directories comprising the sample solution.
+The following table provides a description of the various directories comprising the sample solutions.

 | Directory                     | Purpose |
 | ----------------------------- | ------- |